The three most common types of diuretics are:

 - certain blood disorders, which can make you more likely to get infections

-It’s important not to take potassium supplements at the same time as potassium-sparing diuretics, unless your GP recommends it.
+It’s important not to take potassium supplements at the same time as potassium-sparing diuretics.
+This is because the level of potassium in your blood can become very high, which can lead a number of side-effects including:

-For more information about interactions of diuretics, see our frequently asked questions.
 Check with your GP or pharmacist before you take any other medicines or herbal remedies at the same time as a diuretic.
+For more information about interactions of diuretics, see our FAQs section.

 Examples of the main types of diuretics are shown in the table below.